Rising-Stars-by-Sunshine/STATS201_Polina/data/Readme.md

 - Fake: news' body and titles that are known to be false and come from unreliable sources and/or have the intention to mislead the reader (Horne 2017, 2)
 - Real: news' body and titles that are known to be true and come from reliable sources (Horne 2017, 2)
 - Satire: news' body and titles that are known to come from self-identified satirical sources that serve the entertainment purpose and do not have a malicious intent (Horne 2017, 2)
+- Rumor: news' body and titles that are known to come from unreliable sources and/or have no ground behind them (and cannot be proven)
+- Fact: news' body and titles that can be proved through reliable resources
+- Bias: news' body and titles that contain personal stance and/or emotionally charged language
+- Objective: news' body and titles that present the information in a neutral manner and contain little to no personal language